kennethlarotyamat/kennethlarotyamat.github.io/media/text/indexTranslationsReadme.md

 I'm not sure if I'm going to use .md or .txt files for the text area, or, if maybe I want to change this to an HTML file.

+This might be like the Chestnut + Hazel Connections Version 4. where I need a button that changes the source for the iframe, but also changes the Title,

+for example, it's going to start with the Development Commentary Title, with the Development Commentary .md file, but then changes to Translation Title when the Translation Title File is selected.

 ...

 User